learn-co-curriculum/dsc-big-data-introduction/README.md

 ### Defining Big Data

-Despite all the hype around this topic, there is no clear consensus on __How to define Big Data__.
+Despite all the hype around this topic, there is no clear consensus on how to define  __Big Data__.
 The term often gets related to Business Analytics and Data mining for identifying relationships and associations present in huge amounts of transaction data.

 In the data science domain, Big Data usually refers to datasets that grow so large that they become awkward to work with using traditional database management systems and analytical approaches.
 They are data sets whose size is beyond the ability of commonly used software tools and storage systems to capture, store, manage, as well as process the data within a tolerable elapsed time.